Padres acquire veteran catcher Jason Castro from Angels

 San Diego has the NL’s third-best record and second-most victories at 21-15 after beating Colorado on Sunday.
 Steaming toward the playoffs with a deep, dynamic roster, the Padres are still being aggressive in the trade market as they prepare to compete with the rival Dodgers and the rest of the NL’s best.

 San Diego acquired the right-handed Rosenthal from Kansas City on Saturday for two prospects, boosting their bullpen with a closer-caliber arm.
-The Padres then grabbed Moreland from Boston for two more prospects, likely shoring up their designated hitter spot with the slugger’s eight homers and 21 RBI while batting .328 for the Red Sox.
+The Padres then grabbed Moreland from Boston for two more prospects on Sunday morning, likely shoring up their designated hitter spot with the slugger’s eight homers and 21 RBI while batting .328 for the Red Sox.

+San Diego then added Castro and Nola in consecutive trades on Sunday night.

 Along with his defense, Castro could provide another boost to San Diego’s increasingly powerful lineup at an area of need.
 Austin Hedges is batting .164 with five RBIs in 29 games, and injured backup Francisco Mejia has three hits all season.

-Castro was a late scratch from the Angels’ starting lineup against Seattle on Sunday, but the trade likely wasn’t announced until after the Halos’ 2-1 loss in 10 innings because Castro was the Halos’ only backup catcher — particularly after emergency catcher David Fletcher left the game in the fifth with an injury.
+Castro was a late scratch from the Angels’ starting lineup against Seattle on Sunday, but the trade wasn’t announced or finalized until after the Halos’ 2-1 loss in 10 innings.
+That was fortunate for the Angels, because Castro was their only backup catcher — particularly after emergency catcher David Fletcher left the game in the fifth with an injury.

 The Angels expected to be in playoff contention in September, but their enormously disappointing season has led them to shed at least two veterans close to free agency.
 Los Angeles traded infielder Tommy La Stella to Oakland on Friday for infielder Franklin Barreto.